enyu-hsu/vscode-debbugging/README.md

 ```
 pip install tensorflow tensorboard tensorboardX
 ```
 Start your Python script and use TensorBaord with `tensorboard --logdir <logging_directory>`.
 A url address to TensorBoard will show up in the console, and you may use `ssh tunnel` and `port forwarding` for remote access.
+The default `port` for TensorBoard is `:6006` by the way.

 Start logging things to tensorboard by:
 ```python